 Christchurch has a temperate oceanic climate with a mild summer, cool winter, and regular moderate rainfall.
 Under the Köppen climate classification, Christchurch has an oceanic climate.
-Summer in the city is mostly warm but is often moderated by a sea breeze from the Northeast.
+Summer in the city is primarily warm but is often moderated by a sea breeze from the Northeast.

 Like many cities, Christchurch experiences an urban heat island effect; temperatures are slightly higher within the inner city regions compared to the surrounding countryside

 Main attractions of Christchurch